top of page

 1. Type of Visa Application (Standard, Priority, Super Priority)

-There are different types of visa processing services offered by the UK, each with its own time frame:
+There are different types of visa processing services offered by the UK, each with its time frame:

 • Standard Service: This is the regular service, where processing typically takes 15 working days (or about three weeks).
 This is the most common option for applicants.